SecureIdentityAlliance/osia-reference-implementation/README.rst

 Description
 -----------

-This project contains examples of OSIA implementation:
+The use case for the reference implementation revolves around the efficient registration of newborns by the Civil Registry (CR) and its synchronization with the Population Registry (PR).
+This collaborative effort between the CR and PR ensures proper documentation and sets a solid foundation for the newborn's identity.

+More information about this Use Case can be found `here <https://osia.readthedocs.io/en/v6.1.0/02%20-%20functional.html#birth-use-case>`_

+To implement this Use Case the following building blocks are necessary:

-- ``pr-mock``: a Population Registry mock implementing some services from the *PR* and *Data Access* interfaces.
+- A Population Registry: the directory ``pr-mock`` contains an implementation of some services from the *PR* and *Data Access* interfaces.
-- ``uin``: implementation of the OSIA *UIN Management* interface
+- A UIN generator: the directory ``uin`` contains an implementation of the OSIA *UIN Management* interface.
-- ``notification``: implementation of the OSIA *notification* interface
+- A notification service: the directory ``notification`` contains an implementation of the OSIA *notification* interface.
-- ``orchestrator``: a service able to dispatch calls to OSIA interfaces in order to implement a Use Case
+- An orchestrator: the directory ``orchestrator`` contains a service able to dispatch calls to OSIA interfaces in order to implement a Use Case.
-- ``cr-mock``: a set of scripts to simulate a Civil Registry interacting with the different servers according to the birth use case.
+- A Civil Registry: the directory ``cr-mock`` contains a set of scripts to simulate a Civil Registry interacting with the different servers according to the birth use case.

-Those servers implement the birth Use Case described in §2.3.1 of OSIA specification.
 The following exchanges are implemented:

 .. image:: birth_uc.png